cgroll/slides/slide_srcs/dynAssetAlloc.md

 - no zero return inflation
 - no multi-period returns
-- but: individual differences to not aggregate to full difference
+- but: individual differences do not aggregate to full difference

 ### Missing observations